kiyanmair/shift-sync/CONTRIBUTING.md

 # Contributing to Shift Sync

 Thank you for considering contributing to Shift Sync!
-This project is in its early stages, and contributions are especially welcome for adding or improving source and destination integrations.
+This project is in its early stages, and contributions are especially welcome for adding or improving integrations.

 ## General guidelines